Voytella/awswebsite/Automation/README.md

 Yeah, it's just busted.
 I found in the Bucket configuration in the GUI where the Event Notifications are configured, though.

+Nope, still busted!
+Let's try the route of getting a YAML export of our existing, working configuration.